-All Applications for Projects seeking Tax Credits through the 9% Tax Credits process must submit the documentation required per the Scoring Checklist (located in the Scoring Workbook on the Website) and detailed below.
-Scoring certifications for each scoring category are also located in the Scoring Workbook.
+All Applications for Projects seeking Tax Credits through the 9% Tax Credits process must submit the documentation required per the Scoring Checklist (located in the respective Scoring Workbook for each competitive scoring track, available on the Website) and detailed below.
+Scoring certifications for each scoring category are also located in the respective Scoring Workbook for each competitive scoring track.